thexsel/thexsel.github.io/p/vstore/index.md

 ### Overview
 VStore is a data store for supporting fast, resource-efficient analytics over large archival videos.
 Catering to analytics, VStore manages the whole life cycle of videos -- ingestion, storage, retrieval, and consumption.
-See the figure above.
+See the figure below.

+<p align="center">
+<img src="./concept.png" width="564" height="232">
+</p>

 Why we need another video store, given that we already have a lot, e.g. those for YouTube and Netflix?
 Yet, these existing stores are for *human consumers*.
 They are not for *algorithmic consumers* (AI), which watch videos in a way very different from humans.

-<p align="center">
-<img src="./concept.png" width="564" height="232">
-</p>

 VStore's central design concern: to configure video formats to respect AI's accuracy while maximizing resource efficiency.
 It is difficult -- the configuration space is enormous!